 Do you have a favorite quinoa recipe?
-If so, I would love to hear about it.
+If so, please let us know in the comments.
+We would love to hear about it.

-Once you've cooked the quinoa as instructed, feel free to improvise a bit on the add-ins.
+Once you've cooked the quinoa as instructed, feel free to improvise a bit on the add-ins in the last step.
 I chose mint, basil, chives, and cucumber for this recipe, but you could just as easily go with parsley, green onions, chopped fresh red bell pepper.

 - 1 garlic clove, minced

-- 1/4 cup chopped fresh basil or Thai basil*
+- 2 Tbsp chopped fresh basil or Thai basil*